Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Potting Medium

 The best potting mix for Rattlesnake Calathea should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Buy Calathea potting medium online from Etsy.
+All purpose potting mixes are adequate for this plant.

 Repotting

-Repot Rattlesnake Calathea every 2-3 years at the beginning of the growing season or when it becomes root-bound.
+Repot Goeppertia insignis every 2-3 years at the beginning of the growing season when it becomes root-bound.
 Take care not to injure its delicate roots.

 Pruning